daniel-rajakumar/College/OPL/JS_FINAL/doc/comment.md

 ## 1) Round loop

-- There is no single loop for turns.
-The “loop” is the user repeatedly clicking buttons (roll → maybe choose move → apply → update UI).
+There isn’t one big loop running turns.
+The round keeps going because the player keeps clicking buttons (roll -> maybe pick a move -> apply it -> the screen updates).

 ## 2) When you ask for help

-When you click Help, the game looks at the current dice sum and the current boards and figures out the best move you can make right now.
-It then shows you that recommendation (cover or uncover, plus which squares) and auto-selects the matching option in the modal so you can confirm it quickly.
-For more into the technical side of how this works, there is a full function call of that button action.
+When you click Help, the game looks at the dice sum and both boards, then uses the same “computer strategy” to pick the best move right now.
+It shows you the recommendation (cover or uncover + which squares) and auto-selects the matching option in the modal so you can just hit Confirm.
+If you want the more technical side, the full function call order is right below.

-## 2.1) An example of how data flow in an MCV model (Example is when user clicks the help button)

-Full function call order:
+Full function call order (An example):

 1. `wireGame()` (**main.js**) registers the `#modal-btn-help` click handler.
 2. Click handler calls `getHelpSuggestion()` (**GameSession.js**).
 3. `getHelpSuggestion()` (**GameSession.js**) calls `getHelpSuggestion(round, currentPlayerId, diceSum)` (**ComputerPlayer.js**).